devopsirc/telus-flaky-job-failures-prioritization/README.md

 - `rfm_dataset.csv`: RFM dataset of flaky job failure categories produced by the analyzer module.
 - `ranked_rfm_dataset.csv`: Ranked RFM dataset including the scores, cluster, and pattern produced by the ranker module.
 Outlier categories are affected to the cluster -1.

-For more details on each FlakeRanker sub-command, please read the [detailed documentation](./example/README.md) in the example folder.
+For more details on each FlakeRanker sub-command, please read the [detailed documentation](./example/README.md) also available on the official python package [page](https://pypi.org/project/flakeranker/).